chuckcscccl/rustlr/appendix.md

 While not nearly as powerful as the generalized algorithm (it cannot apply transformations to the internally generated productions themselves), this simple mechanism is already a useful addition.
-From a pratical standpoint, it allows us to recover a degree of referential transparency with minimal effort (both human effort and computational cost).
+From a practical standpoint, it allows us to recover a degree of referential transparency with minimal effort (both human effort and computational cost).
 In the published Yacc grammar for ANSI C (2011 edition), we find the following
 productions: